toptensoftware/moe-js/readme.md

     // Special member '$moe' provides hooks for partial processing
     $moe:
     {
-        // Given a template name reference by a partial directive, map it to the actual path
+        // Map a partial name to an actual file path
         resolvePartialPath: function(partialTemplateName) {
             // Return the full path to the template file to use return path.join("./views/partialViews", partialTemplateName);